teahaz/teahaz-server/README.md

 get shell in server:
 `sudo ./run shell`

+## setup notes
-this readme doesn't really have anything useful in it
+if you mess up ssl_setup then you will have to delete and reclone, as it does a lot of find and replace in config files this readme doesn't really have anything useful in it
 ----------------------------------------------------
 TODO: fix this ^^